OlgaGnezdilova/Customer-Churn-Prediction/README.md

 3. Set up the environment: python setup.py install

 **Usage:**
-1. Prepare your dataset in CSV format.
-2. Run main.py to preprocess data and train models.
+1. Run Jupiter Notebook to preprocess data and train models.
-3. View results in the output directory.
+2. View results in the output directory.

 **Contributing:**
 Contributions are welcome!
 Please follow the guidelines in CONTRIBUTING.md for submitting pull requests and reporting issues.